CATEGORIES OF ACHIEVEMENT

 Download the CMHF Nomination Form here

-● Discovered one or more “elephant” deposits of the nature of Horne, Sullivan, Kidd Creek, etc.;
+● Discovered one or more “elephant” deposits of the nature of Horne, Sullivan, Kidd Creek, Brunswick, Voisey’s Bay, etc.;

-● Discovered a large number of significant mines of one or more types;
+● Discovered a number of significant orebodies of one or more types;

-● Successfully introduced a theory or principle or exploration technique that had a major impact on the subsequent discovery of significant mines;
+● Introduced a successful theory, principle or exploration technique that had a major impact on the subsequent discovery of significant mines;

-● Overcome exceptional obstacles or difficulties (weather, isolation, opposition, etc.) in the discovery of one or more significant mines.
+● Overcame exceptional obstacles or difficulties (weather, isolation, opposition, etc.) in the discovery of one or more significant mines.

 2. BUILDING THE CORPORATION

-● Exercised outstanding acumen in assembling several properties which formed the basis of a major Canadian mining company;
+● Exercised outstanding acumen in assembling several properties which formed the basis of a successful Canadian mining company;

 ● Assembled an outstanding team of individuals to carry on the work of building a major corporation;